William Henry Gorman

 William Henry Gorman (August 29, 1843 – July 7, 1915) was a co-founder of the Citizens Bank of Maryland.
-Born and raised in the Baltimore area, he was the younger brother of Arthur Pue Gorman, an influential political leader.
+Born and raised in the Baltimore area, he was the younger brother of Arthur Pue Gorman (1839–1906), an influential political leader and longtime United States Senator from Maryland.
 William was a successful businessman, leading and investing in various financial institutions and public utility companies in Maryland, as well as a coal company and railroad in West Virginia.

 Early life

 He was born in Woodstock, Maryland.
-William Gorman was the younger brother of Arthur Pue Gorman, an influential political leader who served in the Maryland House of Delegates, then the State Senate, and was elected by the General Assembly (state legislature) to several terms in the United States Senate.
-William was raised at a farmstead called "Good Fellowship" – dating back to the original land grant by the Lord Baltimore, Cecilius Calvert, 2nd Baron Baltimore (1605–1675), as Lord Proprietor of the colony and Province of Maryland) – as well as a family home in Laurel, Maryland.
-He went to school at Borromeo College in Pikesville, Maryland, northwest of Baltimore in Baltimore County; the college was Roman Catholic in affiliation and existed from 1860 to 1872.
+William Gorman was the younger brother of Arthur Pue Gorman, an influential political leader who served in the Maryland House of Delegates, then the State Senate, and was elected by the General Assembly of Maryland (state legislature) to several terms in the United States Senate in Washington, D.C. during the late 19th and early 20th centuries.
+William was raised at a farmstead called "Good Fellowship" – dating back to the original colonial era land grant by the Lord Baltimore, Cecilius Calvert, 2nd Baron Baltimore (1605–1675), as Lord Proprietor of the colony and Province of Maryland) – as well as a family home in Laurel, Maryland.
+He went to school at Borromeo College (now part of St. Mary's Seminary and University in the Roland Park neighborhood of northwest Baltimore, founded 1791), then in Pikesville, Maryland, northwest of Baltimore in rural outlying Baltimore County; the small college was Roman Catholic in affiliation and existed briefly from 1860 to 1872.

 Career

 In 1866, Gorman served as the deputy revenue collector alongside his brother.
 In 1871 in the state capital of Annapolis, Maryland, he founded the Maryland and City Hotel, advertised in 1876 as a summer resort.
 In 1874, he also co-founded the Annapolis Savings Institution, the Annapolis Water Company, and the Annapolis Gas and Electric Light Company.
 While Gorman was its president, the publicly held water company issued 6-percent annual dividends in the early 1880s.

-In 1875, Gorman declined for personal reasons an opportunity to serve as a Democratic candidate for alderman of Annapolis.
+In 1875, Gorman declined for personal reasons an opportunity to serve as a Democratic Party's candidate for alderman of the city of Annapolis.

-In 1884, Gorman moved to the state's biggest city of Baltimore, Maryland and started investing in coal companies.
+In 1884, Gorman moved north to the state's biggest city and port of Baltimore, Maryland and started investing in coal companies.
 He was the president of The Piedmont Mining Company formed in 1898, and the Gorman Coal and Coke Company.
 Gorman was also on the board of directors of the West Virginia Central and Pittsburgh Railway, later the Piedmont and Cumberland Railway.

-In 1890, Gorman co-founded and was named a director of Citizens Bank of Maryland.
+In 1890, Gorman co-founded and was named a director of the Citizens Bank of Maryland.
 In 1891, Gorman and his brother Arthur founded the Cumberland Coal Company in Tucker County, West Virginia with 300 employees and 140 coke ovens.